mark-watson/hy-lisp-python-book/manuscript/whylisp.md

         NameError: name 'x' is not defined

-The following listing shows my experiments in a Hy repl to write the macro **all-to-string**:
+The following listing shows my experiments in a Hy REPL to write the macro **all-to-string**:

 {lang="hylang",linenos=on}
 ~~~~~~~~